 Applicants must comply with all Manitoba and federal government laws and regulations applicable to their projects and to their business or organization's operations.
+Applicants must also accept and agree to all the terms and conditions of the program.

-Only the applicant may complete the Application Worksheet or other program documents.
 In the case of partnerships, corporations and other business organizations, a designated person with legal authorization must sign the Application Worksheet.
 The program administrator may require proof of authorization.